intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/onnx/README.md

-# Use ONNX to speed up predict
+# Use ONNX to speed up inferencing
-This example will demonstrate the effect of ONNX for predict on forecast and autotest.
+This example will demonstrate how to use ONNX to speed up the inferencing(prediction/evalution) on forecasters and `AutoTSEstimator`.

 ## Prepare the environment
 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster: